Unvire/Quest3-beatsaber-playlist-manager/README.md

 2. Clone/download repository.
 3. Open terminal in the cloned/downloaded repository and install required python packages with a command:
 `pip install -r requirements.txt`
 4. Create folder named *adb* in the cloned/downloaded repository.
-Download Android Debug Bridge (https://developer.android.com/tools/adb) and unzip it into that folder.
+Download Android Debug Bridge (https://developer.android.com/tools/adb) and unzip contents of deepest folder it into that folder.
 5. Download FFMPEG (https://www.ffmpeg.org/) and install it.
 6. Run *main.pyw*.